Ahmed Fathi

 Ahmed Fathi (احمد فتحي) is a Yemeni musician, composer and singer.
 Born in the city of Al Hudaydah to the west of Yemen in 1957.
 He emigrated to Egypt for study.
 Fathi received a master's degree from the Arab Music High Institute in Egypt for his thesis "The Role of the Lute in the Yemeni Singing" in 1998.
-He also got a Honorary PhD. from Hodeidah University in 2006.
+He also got an Honorary PhD. from Hodeidah University in 2006.
 He is the father of the singer Balqees.

 Early childhood

 In his early childhood, Ahmed Fathi showed his lute playing talent but his conservative family stood against him.
 His father broke his son's lute many times but he didn't give up.
 He made his own music instruments.
 In a party held in Alhoodeida in the year 1967, he met the Aden star Ahmed Qasim who praised his talent and asked him to come to Aden so that he could help him polish his skill.
 Ahmed Fathi left his home secretly and went to Aden where he received free lessons from the musician.
 Later, in a school party, the Minister of Education Ahmed Jaber Afif was impressed by Fathi's talent and awarded him a scholarship to study music at the Arab Music High Institute in Cairo.